eftekhar-hossain/Bengali-VQA/README.md

     ```

 ### Dataset
-The dataset can be downloaded from this link: [BVQA-Dataset]().
-The folder contains all the images and excel files for the train, validation, and test set.
-The excel file has the following columns:
+The dataset can be downloaded from this link: [BVQA-Dataset](https://drive.google.com/file/d/1W88qcCy80_XnKgC-4t36WPPria1Aq5lW/view?usp=sharing).
+The folder contains all the images and Excel files for the training, validation, and test set.
+The Excel file has the following columns:

 - `filename`: image names
 - `questions`: question for the image
-- `answers` : answer for the corresponding question
+- `answers`: answer for the corresponding question
 - `enc_answers`: encoded version of answers
 - `category`: category of the questions (i.e., **yes/no**, **counting**, and **other** )